-- 1. In Federal Housing, the Household is Over by one (1) bedroom or Under housed by either two (2) or one (1) bedroom(s).
+bedroom(s).
 Over/Under housed residents shall be processed for BHA transfer at the time of reexamination or interim re-determination in order to conform to BHA's Occupancy Standards.
 Residents will be informed in writing that a transfer is necessary and pending.
-Residents who fail to transfer will be subject to eviction; or - 2.
-In State Housing, the Household is Over housed by one (1) bedroom or Underhoused by either two (2) or one (1) bedrooms.
+Residents who fail to transfer will be subject to eviction; or

+2. In State Housing, the Household is Over housed by one (1) bedroom or Underhoused by either two (2) or one (1) bedrooms.
 Over/Under housed residents shall be processed for BHA transfer at the time of reexamination or interim re-determination in order to conform to BHA's Occupancy Standards.
 Residents will be informed in writing that a transfer is necessary and pending.
 Residents who fail to transfer will be subject to eviction.